maticardenas/django-contract-tester/README.md

 This will ensure you all newly implemented views will be validated against the OpenAPI schema.

-> It is worth noting that the request validation is only performed for **successful** response scenarios.
+> It is worth noting that for the case of clients the request validation is only performed for **successful** response scenarios.
 This is to avoid having the package interfering with your functional negative test case suite.
+> You can still use `schema_tester.validate_request` method separately for the negative cases in which you would like to validate the request as well.

 ### Django Ninja Test Client